OPENDAP/hyrax-docker/README.md

 ----------------

-Ideas have been drawn from https://github.com/Unidata/thredds-docker and various other contributions on dockerhub, including the official postgre container.
+Ideas have been drawn from https://github.com/Unidata/thredds-docker and various other contributions on dockerhub, including the official postgres container.